helio-fm/helio-sequencer/Docs/readme.md

 # Introduction

-Welcome to the documentation for the Helio project, a free lightweight music sequencer, which runs on all major desktop and mobile operating systems.
+Welcome to the documentation for the Helio project, a free lightweight music sequencer that runs on all major desktop and mobile operating systems.

-Helio was designed to save me the time of struggling with the MIDI editor, so I could focus more on musical ideas.
-In this documentation, I'll also try to save some time and write it down as short and simple as I can.
+Helio was designed to save me time struggling with the MIDI editor, so I could focus more on musical ideas.
+In this documentation, I'll also try to save time by keeping it as short and simple as possible.

-If you notice that something important is missing, which I'm pretty sure it is, send me an angry [email](mailto:peter.rudenko@gmail.com), or create a [PR](https://github.com/helio-fm/helio-workstation/pulls) on the Github.
+If you notice that something important is missing, which I'm pretty sure it is, send me an angry [email](mailto:peter.rudenko@gmail.com), or file a [PR](https://github.com/helio-fm/helio-workstation/pulls) on Github.

-*If you're reading this page in the project's repository, some generated content will be missing, see the full rendered version at [docs.helio.fm](https://docs.helio.fm).*
+*Some generated content will be missing if you read this page in the project's repository, see the full rendered version at [docs.helio.fm](https://docs.helio.fm).*

 #### How to read this

-If you're starting out with Helio, just continue with the [Getting Started](getting-started.md) page to learn the basic concepts of UI navigation, setting up [instruments](getting-started.md#instruments), [creating](getting-started.md#creating-a-project) a project, [editing and arranging](getting-started.md#editing-and-arranging) it and saving your work in the [version control](getting-started.md#version-control).
+If you're starting out with Helio, just keep reading the [Getting Started](getting-started.md) page to learn the basic concepts of UI navigation, setting up [instruments](getting-started.md#instruments), [creating](getting-started.md#creating-a-project) a project, [editing and arranging](getting-started.md#editing-and-arranging) it, and saving your work in the [version control](getting-started.md#version-control).

-Otherwise, you might find useful the [editing tips](tips-and-tricks.md): the majority of all the nifty tools and hacks will be described there.
+Otherwise, you might find the [editing tips](tips-and-tricks.md) useful: the majority of the nifty tools and hacks are described there.

 If you've already tinkered with Helio for a while, you'll probably only need the [hotkeys](hotkeys.md) section.

 ## Installation